 What About Coatings?

-Don’t forget that screws can also be coated, which opens up a vast number of possibilities when you’re seeking the right fastener for a specific situation.
+Screws are often coated to make them even better by giving them desirable qualities.
+Screw coatings open up a vast number of possibilities when you’re seeking the right fastener for a specific situation.
 For example, screws can be coated in copper, ceramic, zinc and other materials, which can provide extra strength, extra protection against corrosion or even an aesthetic quality that might otherwise be missing.

 For example, a zinc-plated steel screw will better fight corrosion than a steel screw on its own.
 Likewise, a copper-plated screw may look more attractive in a prominent place than a steel screw would.